probablyvivek/Data-Analytics-Portfolio/README.md

 ### Project 2: Summer Olympics Dashboard
 - **Description:**
-  Explored and analyzed the history of the **Summer Olympics** up to the 2020 Tokyo Games.
-Built a **Streamlit dashboard** for interactive data visualization and easy access to key insights.
+  This project explores and analyzes the complete history of the **Summer Olympics**, culminating in a **Streamlit dashboard** for interactive data visualization and insights.
 - **Key Features:**
-  - Designed user-friendly visualizations and insights into Olympic trends.
+  - Developed user-friendly visualizations to uncover Olympic trends.
-  - Used **Streamlit** to create a seamless dashboard experience.
+  - Leveraged **Streamlit** for an interactive and seamless user experience.
 - **Links:**
   - [GitHub Code](https://github.com/probablyvivek/Data-Analytics-Portfolio/tree/main/Python-Projects/Olympics)
   - [Live Dashboard](https://summerolympics.streamlit.app/)